apache/logging-log4j2/src/site/markdown/security.md

 From version 2.16.0 (for Java 8), the message lookups feature has been completely removed.
 Lookups in configuration still work.
 Furthermore, Log4j now disables access to JNDI by default.
 JNDI lookups in configuration now need to be enabled explicitly.
-Users are advised not to enable JNDI in Log4j 2.16.0.
-If the JMS Appender is required, use Log4j 2.12.2.
+Users are advised not to enable JNDI in Log4j 2.16.0, since it still allows LDAP connections.
+If the JMS Appender is required, use one of these versions: 2.3.1, 2.12.2, 2.12.3 or 2.17.0: from these versions onwards, only the JAVA protocol is supported in JNDI connections.

-From version 2.12.2 (for Java 7), the message lookups feature has been completely removed.
+From version 2.12.2 (for Java 7) and 2.3.1 (for Java 6), the message lookups feature has been completely removed.
 Lookups in configuration still work.
 Furthermore, Log4j now disables access to JNDI by default.
 JNDI lookups in configuration now need to be enabled explicitly.
-When enabled, JNDI will only support the `java` protocol.
+When enabled, JNDI will only support the JAVA protocol, support for the LDAP protocol has been removed.

+From version 2.17.0 (for Java 8), support for the LDAP protocol has been removed and only the JAVA protocol is supported in JNDI connections.

+From version 2.17.0 (for Java 8), 2.12.3 (for Java 7) and 2.3.1 (for Java 6),
+the property to enable JNDI has been renamed from 'log4j2.enableJndi' to three separate properties: 'log4j2.enableJndiLookup', 'log4j2.enableJndiJms', and 'log4j2.enableJndiContextSelector'.

 ### Work in progress
 The Log4j team will continue to actively update this page as more information becomes known.